RetiredWizard/PyDOS/README.md

 ## Installation

+Thanks to the great work of **@bill88t**, starting with CircuitPython version 8.0.4, you no longer need to build custom CirucitPython firmware (ESP32 based boards are still being worked on but should have this feature in 8.0.6/8.1.0).
+PyDOS will run without issue on a standard downloaded CircuitPython image from https://circuitpython.org/downloads.

+*By the way, if you like PyDOS you'll probably also enjoy ljinux from https://github.com/bill88t/ljinux.*

+**Before copying PyDOS files**

-If the board you're using has limited flash storage you can delete either the **cpython** (if you're not using CircuitPython) or **mpython**
+If the board you're using has limited flash storage, as is the case with the Pico W, you can delete either the **cpython** (if you're not using CircuitPython) or **mpython**
 (if you're not using MicroPython) folder from the downloaded repository files.
 Within the remaining Python folder (**cpython** or **mpython**) are folders for specific micro controller boards, you can free up further space by deleting anything other than the board you are using (the "Pico W" and "Arduino Nano Connect" boards use the ESP folder).
-Finally, after running the **setup.bat** file in PyDOS you can delete both the **cpython** and **mpython** folders as they are only used by the **setup.bat** script.
-For very limited Flash boards you may want to delete the **PyBasic** folder until after setup is run.
-Once setup has ben run, delete the **cpython** and/or **mpython** folders from the microcontroller and copy as much of the **PyBasic** directory as space permits, copying just the *.py files is all that's needed for PyBasic to run.
+For very limited Flash boards you may want to delete the **PyBasic** folder until after the **setup.bat** step is run.
+Once setup has ben run, delete the **cpython** and/or **mpython** folders from the microcontroller and copy as much of the **PyBasic** directory as space permits to the Microcontroller.
+Copying just the *.py files is all that's needed for PyBasic to run.

-**CircuitPython Setup**
+**CircuitPython install**

-Thanks to the great work of @bill88t, starting with CircuitPython version 8.0.4, you no longer need to build custom CirucitPython firmware (ESP32 based boards are still being worked on but should have this feature in 8.0.6/8.1.0).
-PyDOS will run without issue on a standard downloaded CircuitPython image from https://circuitpython.org/downloads.

-*By the way, if you like PyDOS you'll probably also enjoy ljinux from https://github.com/bill88t/ljinux.*

 To install the CircuitPython image, put your microcontroller board in "bootloader" mode and copy the .UF2 file to the USB mass storage device that shows up on your host computer.

 After the .UF2 file is copied to the microcontroller board it should re-boot and a new USB mass storage device should appear.

+**PyDOS install**

 To copy PyDOS to the Microcontroller, simply drag the PyDOS directory structure (after removing the **mpython** folder if space is a concern) to the root directory of the device that appears on the host computer.
-Your microcontroller now has PyDOS installed.

-If there is less than 800K of flash available, as is the case with the Pico W, you should not copy the PyBasic folder until after completing the rest of the installation steps below.
-Once PyDOS has been installed give the host computer write access to the CIRCUIPY drive by running "fs ro" from PyDOS and then power cycling the board.
-Delete the entire cpython folder and then copy PyBasic to the board.
-All of PyBasic may still not fix in which case you can either delete some of the PyDOS external programs you don't need or copy only Part of the PyBasic folder.
-The *.py files in the PyBasic folder are all that is needed to run PyBasic.
-If you want to run Adventure you need enouch space for adventure-fast.pgm, ADESCRIP, AITEMS, AMESSAGE, AMOVING, BITEMS and AMESSAGE.IDX.
+If the copy is interrupted for any reason you can delete the boot.py file in the root of the microcontroller flash and try the copy again.

 If the copy worked without any errors, you should power cycle the microcontroller board so that the file system is configured to allow the microcontroller to have Read/Write access.

-**PyDOS has Read/Write access and the host computer will only have ReadOnly access.
-This change won't take effect until you have completed the power cycle mentioned above, so be sure that the PyDOS files are all copied before turning the power off on your microcontroller board.
-If the copy is interrupted for any reason you can delete the boot.py file in the root of the microcontroller flash and try the copy again.
+When you do this, the host computer will no longer be able to write to the microcontroller mounted drive (usually CIRCUITPY).

 If you find yourself locked out of the flash from the host computer and PyDOS is not running, the easiest way to recover is to connect to the REPL, remove the boot.py file and then power cycle the microcontroller board.

         import os
         os.remove("boot.py")
-**

 To interact with the microcontroller you will need to connect using a terminal program.
 On a PC you can use putty and on linux minicom works well.
 To start minicom on linux type the command: